 • Post-placement support

-Being part of this national network- the first of its kind – offers a unique opportunity to tackle this challenge head-on by collaborating with other school leaders who have faced similar struggles.
-Together, we aim to establish a robust evidence base that will inspire and guide future practitioners.
+Being part of this national network – the first of its kind – offers a unique opportunity to tackle this challenge head-on by collaborating with other school leaders who have faced similar struggles.
+Together, we aim to establish a robust evidence base that will inspire and guide future practitioners developing inclusion support bases as part of a whole school inclusion strategy.